 - Creation of numerous short-term faculty-led study trips to other countries for undergraduates and for MBA students

 - Faculty study trips to Asia and Latin America

 - Support for undergraduate students undertaking internships in other countries

 - Establishment of academic cooperation and exchange partnerships with front-rank business schools in other countries

-- Research abroad by COB faculty and visits to Butler by faculty colleagues from our partner institutions abroad
+- Research abroad by Lacy School of Business faculty and visits to Butler by faculty colleagues from our partner institutions abroad

 - Partnerships with regional economic development organizations to promote greater global involvement by central Indiana businesses

 CGE coordinated the development of a successful proposal to the Undergraduate International Studies and Foreign Languages (UISFL) Program of the U.S. Department of Education in 2006.
 The grant (about $152,000) enabled us to engage in a three-year program of activity to develop three new courses (East Asian Interactions; South Asian Civilizations; and Frontiers in Latin America) for the core curriculum requirement in Global and Historical Studies.
 We also supported the development of more advanced area studies courses about Asia and Latin America and established new academic cooperation and exchange agreements with several front rank universities in those two regions.
 UISFL funding supported study trips to Korea and Japan; to India; and to Argentina and Brazil for the faculty members involved in developed the new courses.

 Development of global awareness is an important goal of the College of Education's teacher preparation programs.
 CGE works closely with the College to develop appropriate study abroad experiences and opportunities for student teaching abroad for COE students.
 We have very productive relationships with the Faculty of Education at the University of Tasmania, Australia, and with the Hong Kong Institute of Education.
 Advanced COE students have the opportunity to engage in a semester of formal student teaching through these two partner institutions.